 Clinical and research training

 This one-year clinical program is based in the community serving patients throughout the Portland-metro area.
 There is an optional second-year research track.

 The addiction medicine fellowship hosts tele-mentoring (ECHO) CME programs.
-Dr. Jessica Gregg provides direction for these programs for providers throughout Oregon.
+Dr. Daniel Hoover provides direction for these programs for providers throughout Oregon.

 The Oregon Addiction Prevention and Education Initiative provides buprenorphine-waiver training.
 It also provides other addiction-related education for providers throughout Oregon.

 Fellows will rotate through inpatient consult services and outpatient clinics.
 Generally, rotations are in two-week rotations within four-week blocks.
 Fellows will have continuity clinics at various sites once a week regardless of their rotation.
 The fellowship didactic series features:

 It also features the ECHO series, where OHSU addiction faculty connect with rural Oregon addiction providers.